• The Last Supper was the meal Jesus shared with his apostles the night before he died. During this meal he instituted the Eucharist.

 The Cenacle is not universally accepted as the site of the “upper room” mentioned in Mark 14:15 and Luke 22:12.

 But archaeological research shows it is constructed on top of a church-synagogue built by the first-century Jewish-Christian community of Jerusalem.
-A fragment of plaster has been found with a sentence beginning “O Jesus, that I may live . . . .”
+Fragments of plaster have been found with Greek graffiti, one of which has been interpreted as containing the name of Jesus.
 This would have been the first Christian church.

 The only competing site is the Syrian Orthodox Church of St Mark (also on Mt Zion), which also claims to possess the “upper room”.